Nebula: Efficient, Private and Accurate Histogram Estimation: Problem Threat Model

-Finally, we design our system to be \emph{efficient} such that financial costs, computational costs and bandwidth consumption are low, lightweight and small, by 1) not requiring any communication between the randomness server and the aggregation server; and 2) requiring very little effort and one single round of interaction with each server from clients.
+To ensure \emph{efficiency} by minimizing financial costs, computational overhead, and bandwidth consumption, our system incorporates the following design principles: 1) it avoids any communication between the randomness server and the aggregation server; 2) it precludes communication between clients; and 3) it requires minimal efforts from clients, with a single single round of interaction with each server.
+Avoiding such communications and interactions also makes the practical deployment of non-collusion assumptions more feasible and easier to maintain.

-\looseness=-1 Note that the server and clients agree on two public parameters: \textit{i)} the total differential privacy budget, $\varepsilon$; and \textit{ii)} the security parameter $\lambda$ used for the secret sharing scheme.
+\looseness=-1 Note that the server and clients agree on two public parameters: \textit{i)} the desired differential privacy guarantee ($\varepsilon$,$\delta$); and \textit{ii)} the security parameter $\kappa$ used for the secret sharing scheme.